leibatt/pyxis/README.md

 to build the codebase use `yarn build`

-to run tests and do linting use `yarn test` (but there are no tests right now)
+to run tests and do linting use `yarn test`